-11.7.1.
-A builder who is not a barge or that builder's clothing touches the river or floodway.
-Penalty is 1/2 minute (thirty seconds) per incident.
-Exception: There is no penalty for entering the river or floodway to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or hardhat.

-11.7.2.
-A barge or a barge's clothing touches ground (which includes the floodways).
-Penalty is 1/2 minute (thirty seconds) per incident.
-Exception: There is no penalty for stepping on ground to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or hardhat.

-11.7.3.
-A member, assembly, or constructed portion touches the river or ground outside a staging yard.
-Penalty is 1/4 minute (fifteen seconds) per incident.
-Exception: There is no penalty for members, assemblies, and the constructed portion touching the ground within the one-foot by one-foot footings.

-11.7.4.
-A tool, nut, bolt, hardhat, goggles, or protective eyewear touches the river or ground outside a staging yard.
-Penalty is 1/4 minute (fifteen seconds) per incident.
-Exception: There is no penalty if a tool used exclusively for measuring touches the ground during use while being held by a builder.
+- 11.7.1.
+A builder who is not a barge or that builder's clothing touches the river or floodway, or steps outside the boundary of the construction site.
+Penalty is 1/2 minute (30 seconds) per incident.
+Exception: There is no penalty for stepping out of bounds or entering the river or floodway to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 11.7.2.
+A barge or a barge's clothing touches ground.
+Penalty is 1/2 minute (30 seconds) per incident.
+Exception: There is no penalty for stepping on ground to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 11.7.3.
+A member, constructed portion, tool, nut, bolt, or personal protective equipment touches the river or ground outside a staging yard.
+Penalty is 1/4 minute (15 seconds) per incident.
+Exceptions: (1) There is no penalty for the constructed portion touching the ground within the one-foot by one-foot footings.
+(2) There is no penalty if a tool used exclusively for measuring touches the ground during use while being held by a builder.

-11.7.5.
-A member, assembly, or tool touches a revetment.
-Penalty is 1/4 minute (fifteen seconds) per incident.

-11.7.6.
-A builder steps or jumps on or over a revetment.
-Penalty is 1/4 minute (fifteen seconds) per incident.
-However, a builder may go around the end of a revetment, reach over a revetment, and pass members, assemblies, temporary piers, tools, and fasteners over a revetment without penalty.

-11.7.7.
-A barge crosses over or under any part of a constructed portion.
-Penalty is 1/4 minute (fifteen seconds) per incident.
-However, a barge may reach and pass objects under, over, or through the constructed portion without penalty.

-11.7.8.
-A builder steps outside the boundary of the construction site.
-Penalty is 1/4 minute (fifteen seconds) per incident.
-Exception: There is no penalty for stepping outside the construction site to retrieve an object that has been dropped such as a member, tool, nut, bolt, or hardhat.